CREAITIVE-THINKING/CryptoClustering/README.md

-# Cryptocurrency Clustering Project Documentation
+# Cryptocurrency Clustering and K-Means Project Documentation

 This project aims to segment cryptocurrencies based on their market data using Principal Component Analysis (PCA) and K-means clustering.
 The goal is to identify patterns in the cryptocurrency market and group similar cryptocurrencies together.